 Problem: Maybe the bathroom faucet on the second floor has a slow drip under the sink.
 Or, maybe the dip in the driveway floods when we have a downpour.
 Your gut instinct might be to hide this from your Realtor® and potential home buyers.
 But we encourage you to fix what you can and disclose what you know.

 Solution: We’ve seen numerous instances where leaks and drainage issues pop up during the home inspection and cause the buyers to wonder what else isn’t being disclosed.
 The fear of the unknown can even aid the buyer’s decision to back out of the contract altogether.
 In some cases, homeowners even attempt to sue the previous homeowners for problems they feel should have been disclosed during the selling process.
 To prevent such issues from arising and to ensure a smooth transaction, consider addressing any plumbing concerns proactively.
 One effective way to tackle potential problems is by scheduling a professional drain cleaning service.
+Services like those offered by Zoom Drain provide comprehensive solutions, from clearing stubborn clogs to ensuring that the entire system functions efficiently.
+By investing in professional drainage solutions, homeowners not only protect their property value but also foster trust during the selling process, creating a smoother and more reassuring experience for potential buyers.

 Believe it or not, these are common mistakes we’ve experienced directly or indirectly that have caused setbacks for the homeowners trying to sell their island property.
 Concerned about something specific to your property or selling situation?
 Don’t hesitate to reach out with questions!
 We’re happy to walk you through the process and bring to your attention any hang ups that we can foresee.